 In contrast to this, it is sufficient to list the sources cited in the text for APA citation style (cf. Samac et al. 2014: 115).
 Using an author-year-system like APA citation style only requires that the source citations are included in the text as such and do not appear in footnotes (cf. Haddad-Zubel et al. 2009: 62).

 Samac et al. (cf. 2014: 15) mention a few characteristics of compiling a reference list that are specific to the APA citation style.
-In case you are planning to quote in APA citation style in your bachelor thesis or master thesis, you should check your reference list to make sure it meets the following rules:
+If you are planning to quote using APA citation style in your thesis, you should check your reference list to make sure it meets the following rules: